ZRX-Pathways/pZEIPs/pZEIPs/README.md

 where:
 - `<number>` is the next available number for a pZEIP.
 - `<title>` is a short underscore uppercase separated description of the proposal.

+in case several documents are required, create a folder respecting the same naming convention and place the documents inside it. diagrams or images can be gathered in a `assets` subfolder.